wp-plugins/rs-head-cleaner-lite/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.4.2 =
+= 1.4.2.1 =
-* Added error checking during cache file creation, improved compatibility with certain themes and scripts, and various other code improvements.
+* Fixed a couple minor bugs.
 Please see Changelog for details.